-15. Have a “no-spend month” – if you’re not familiar with a “no-spend month” it’s pretty self-explanatory – you go an entire month without spending any money on non-essentials.
+If you’re not familiar with a “no-spend month” it’s pretty self-explanatory – you go an entire month without spending any money on non-essentials.
 Some people even go as far as to not spend any money at all.
 Obviously, this may not be possible, depending on your personal situation so you’ll need to figure out what would work for you.
 For example, we couldn’t go an entire month without spending any money at all, given that my little one drinks milk each night and milk doesn’t last a month in the refrigerator.

 Some benefits of “no-spend month” include the extra money you’ll save from not buying non-essentials, increased mindfulness that comes from taking extra care of what you have and rethinking impulse purchases and increased creativity when it comes to recreational activities – instead of spending money at the cinema how about having a family board game night, for example?

 - Hiking in a national park

 This new year’s resolution idea is on a similar vein to the “no-spend month” and may actually be an unexpected by-product if you do decide to do a no-spend month.

 But cutting back on material spending will save you a lot of money and will help to avoid unnecessary clutter.

 Blogging can be a great way to earn extra money, either directly through your blog or through the extra opportunities/promotions that may came your way thanks to the new skills you acquire.
 There are countless bloggers who make anywhere from some extra spending money all the way up to a full-time income and far beyond from their blog.
 And the good news is, it doesn’t cost much to start your own blog.